Engagement and Education Programs

 GlobalWaterWorks conducts roundtables or “Integrate” sessions, connecting those in search of solutions with experts to share knowledge and experience that can increase the success of commercial or industrial water-saving solutions.

-- Network for Water on LinkedIn – Have a question or in need of a water expert?
-GlobalWaterWorks connects decision makers on LinkedIn and at local events with water researchers, scientists and solution providers who have answers.
-Members of our LinkedIn Group are also the first to learn of business-focused events and resources.
+- GlobalWaterWorks CONNECT – Have a question or in need of a water expert?
+GlobalWaterWorks CONNECT links water pros on the mighty networks platform, inviting water researchers and technologists to share best practices and success stories to support those in need of solutions.
+Members of this group are also the first to learn of business-focused events and resources.

 Stay Apprised with Videos, Education

 GlobalWaterWorks interviews experts and captures ROI-based success stories.

 Our YouTube channel features the latest research and education published by leading researchers and innovation hubs, as well as by the water industry associations to which we belong.

 The economics of water have made it hard for business to justify investment – until now.